 Grand Teton National Park lies just south of Yellowstone National Park and is every bit just as beautiful as Yellowstone!
 I would highly suggest anyone going to Yellowstone to try and take a couple of extra days and explore this park as well.
 Did I mention the Jackson Lake Lodge?
 Beautiful!
 Look at this view out of the lodge window, now imagine having dinner with this view.

-Go south and explore Jackson Hole and watch an old-time shoot out in city square that has massive Elk Antler Arches.
+Go south to explore Jackson Hole and watch an old-time shootout in the city square, which has massive Elk Antler Arches.

 Explore Mormon Row Historic District